-Welcome to the Work To The Wise job search, interview, and career change resource center.
-Job search (whether in your current field or a brand new one) is one of the most confusing and obstacle-filled processes I’ve ever encountered.
-Luckily, there are practical ways to improve your chances and actually get you to that golden ticket … the kind of job or career you really want!
+Welcome to Work To The Wise job search, interview, and career change resource center.
+Job search (whether in your current field or a brand new one) is one of the most confusing, obstacle-filled processes I’ve ever encountered.
+Luckily, there are practical ways to improve your chances of getting to the kind of job or career you really want!

-Our goal is to help you identify and deal with any obstacles that might get in your way — both from the employer side, as well as obstacles you might not realize you’re contributing to the search.
-And to help you figure out the best way to get to your own goals — with practical tips to better navigate (and hopefully demystify) the process.
+Our aim is to help you identify and deal with obstacles that might get in the way — from the employer side as well as obstacles you may not realize you’re contributing to the search.
+And to help you figure out the best way to get to your goals — with practical tips to better navigate (and hopefully demystify) the job search and career change process.

 Job Search Advice & Tips